dos1/flow3r-firmware/docs/badge/programming.rst

 but certainly you also want to run it from flow3r's menu system.

 Let's introduce the final class you should actually be using for application development:
 :py:class:`Application`.
-It builds upon `BaseView` (so you still have access to `self.input` and `self.vm`) but additionally is made aware of an :py:class:`ApplicationContext` on startup and can be registered into a menu.
+It builds upon `BaseView` (so you still have access to `self.vm`) but additionally is made aware of an :py:class:`ApplicationContext` on startup and can be registered into a menu.

 Here is our previous code changed to use `Application` for the base of its main view: